 - Opinion Writing

 - Legal Research

 6. Attendance at Courts, Tribunals and Other Specialist Bodies

-7. Advanced Study of Specialised Areas of Practice (students have a choice of subjects from which they must choose two)
+7. Advanced Study of Specialised Areas of Practice (students have a choice of subjects from which they must choose one)

 Throughout the course, teaching and learning focus on what happens in practice.
 The programme is demanding with extensive preparation required in advance of each class.
 Classes are taught almost exclusively in groups of sixteen with the emphasis on student exercises and group work based on realistic case papers.
 To prepare students fully for practice, King’s Inns focus on providing high levels of face–to–face tuition.
 Nothing is a substitute for personal guidance from professionals so we ensure that students put the knowledge gained regularly into practice under expert supervision.
 During the mock trials all students take part in a civil and criminal trial.
 These trials are heard in the Four Courts and in the Criminal Courts of Justice with members of the judiciary or senior counsel acting as judges.
 Students are given numerous opportunities to practise and receive feedback in the workshops and are expected to participate in all classes.